guestfs-building - How to build libguestfs from source

 ./configure finds all the necessary libraries are installed so that they could be compiled.

-Note that disabling OCaml or Perl will have the knock-on effect of disabling large numbers of virt tools and parts of the test suite.
+Note that disabling OCaml (bindings) or Perl will have the knock-on effect of disabling parts of the test suite and some tools.

 Disable FUSE support in the API and the guestmount(1) tool.